 The fruit papaya (Carica papaya) is also commonly referred to as pawpaw, however, pawpaw (Asimina triloba), and papaya (Carica papaya) are separate fruit.
 When marketing pawpaw, one might consider using an identifier title such as North American Native Pawpaw to differentiate between the two.

-The price for fresh pawpaw fluctuates.
-In 2012 the estimated wholesale price for pawpaw was $1.60 per pound and at farmers’ markets pawpaw were sold for $3 per pound (University of Kentucky, 2012).
 In recent years (2014-2015) fresh pawpaw sold at farmers’ markets for $4.50 to $5 per pound, and up to $8 per pound through an upscale grocery store.
-The price for fresh pawpaw bought online is even higher per pound due to additional packing and shipping costs (Chung, 2014) (Dingfelder, 2014) (Rocky Point Farm, 2015).
+The price for fresh pawpaw bought online is even higher per pound due to additional packing and shipping costs (Chung, 2014) (Dingfelder, 2014) (Rocky Point Farm, 2020).
 Integration Acres sells their frozen pawpaw pulp for $12 per 2 pounds (not including shipping costs), and the prices for other processed pawpaw products vary depending on the type of product sold.

 There are two categories of pawpaw trees: wild and cultivated.
 Stands of wild pawpaw grow naturally throughout eastern North America and can also be grown intentionally by seedlings and seed germination for production.
-However, wild pawpaw can be prone to disadvantages such as smaller fruit and slightly bitter aftertaste (Durand, 2009) (Jones et al, 2009).
+However, wild pawpaw can be prone to disadvantages such as smaller fruit and slightly bitter aftertaste (Durand, 2009).
 Therefore, certain pawpaw cultivars displaying more desirable traits (larger fruit, better taste) have been selected for and are grafted (Pomper et al, 2009).
-Propagation by suckering and cuttings are unsuccessful methods for reproducing pawpaw (Jones et al, 2009).

 Pawpaw seedlings are very sensitive to sunlight.
 Therefore they naturally grow as understory trees.
 When establishing an orchard, it is best to provide shade for the seedlings up through their second year.
-However, the tree performs best when planted in full sunlight once mature and will start producing fruit between five to seven years (Jones et al, 2009).
+However, the tree performs best when planted in full sunlight once mature and will start producing fruit between five to seven years (Sullivan, 1993).